HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 #### Publish a CapabilityStatement Identifying Supported Profiles and Operations

 Each mCODE participant MUST publish a FHIR CapabilityStatement listing their supported profiles, by declaring the profile in `CapabilityStatement.rest.resource.supportedProfile`.
-The CapabilityStatement SHALL be returned in response to a GET request to `base-url/metadata`.
+The CapabilityStatement SHALL be returned in response to a `GET [base]/metadata` request.

 This MUST include [CancerPatient] and [PrimaryCancerCondition] (unless they are not supported as described [above](#support-core-profiles)), as well as any other mCODE Profiles supported on the system.